Debtors in Germany

 such as a covenant to pay rent under a lease or the purchase of shares in a company, which require continuous mutual

-relations between the lawyer and his client
+relations between the

 Contracts of this type are binding upon the debtor unless he repudiates them during insolvency or within a